ByAUJay

 4) Web3 gateway layer (enterprise abstraction)

-- Purpose: Normalize chain I/O, transactions, events, token ops, and multi‑chain routing behind a consistent API bus.
+- Purpose: Our main goal is to make chain I/O, transactions, events, token operations, and multi-chain routing feel totally seamless and easy to work with, all through a slick and consistent API bus.

-- Why: It handles exactly‑once semantics and event aggregation so your app receives business‑ordered messages only when both on‑chain commits and off‑chain data are available. (hyperledger.github.io)
+- Why: It’s great for handling exactly-once semantics and for pulling together events.
+This way, your app only gets those business-ordered messages when both the on-chain commits and off-chain data are all set to go. (hyperledger.github.io).

 5) Contract adapter and wallet layer